 You probably wore flatforms when you were a teenager.
 (I remember covering mine in decoupaged photos from fashion magazines), but the question is, would you wear flatforms now?
 Do you like the look of them or do you find them too trendy?

 I can see how they may take a little getting used to.
-These I’m showing (above) are very tame, but some are so flat, heavy and clunky it looks like you’ve strapped on a couple big bricks.
+These I’m showing (above) are very tame, but some are so flat, heavy, and clunky it looks like you’ve strapped on a couple of big bricks.

 Flatforms and a Maxi Dress

-Flatforms look especially great with a boho-inspired look such as a long flowing maxi dress, or the new wide leg pants, or even culottes.
-You can wear them with shorts, sporty dress or jeans, but remember that with skinny jeans they can make you feet look heavy and weighed down, even Frankenstein-like.
+Flatforms look especially great with a boho-inspired look such as a long flowing maxi dress, the new wide-leg pants, or even culottes.
+You can wear them with shorts, a sporty dress, or jeans, but remember that skinny jeans can make your feet look heavy and weighed down, even Frankenstein-like.

 Some foot experts criticize flatforms saying the height, plus the inflexibility will make you fall or twist your ankle.
 O.K., sure, who hasn’t fallen off their shoes before?
 But if you like them, I’d say give them a go.

-Hi Debbie I already wear platforms to make me look taller and I find them easy to wear.
-I do love the design and colour of the maxi dress though so can you please tell me where I can purchase one similar to this.
-Being only 5 ft I think it would suit me.
+Hi Debbie, I already wear platforms to make me look taller and find them easy to wear.
+I love the design and color of the maxi dress, so can you please tell me where I can purchase one similar to this?
+Being only 5 ft, I think it would suit me.

-Thanks for all your wonderful and helpful articles.
+Thanks for all your excellent and helpful articles.

-Hi Margot, That’s an older post so that dress is probably out of the stores now.
-I post a lot of maxi dresses from nordstrom.com You may want to try there.
+Hi Margot, That’s an older post, so that dress is probably out of the stores now.
+I post a lot of maxi dresses from nordstrom.com.
+You may want to try them there.
 Cheers, Deborah

 I’m not sure about this trend.
 I will probably sit back and observe it for a while before giving it a go.

 Hi Debbie, I agree.
-If you aren’t sure don’t rush in.
+If you aren’t sure, don’t rush in.
 There are lots of other choices I will be writing about shortly.
-I always say if you only like something and you go and buy it, you are going to hate it in a month.
-You have to really love everything in your closet.
+I always say if you only like something and go and buy it, you will hate it in a month.
+You have to love everything in your closet.
 Cheers, Deborah

 Finally, something I may be able to wear!
 Yes, I wore them ages ago, but I would wear them now, too, if they went with some of my outfits (and were a reasonable price).
-I would wear ones with a strap and some sort of toe covering (my toes have gotten skinnier and uglier as I’ve aged).
-In the photos above, probably #3 and #6.
+I would wear ones with a strap and some toe covering (my toes have gotten skinnier and uglier as I’ve aged) in the photos above, probably #3 and #6.
 I also wear flats, but they don’t always look right with everything, and I am short!

 Only if my orthotics can go in them

 I love the look of a platform, but I am past the age of being able to wear them and feel safe.
-When I purchase a shoe of any kind, I make sure it is very flexible and my foot is secured in with a strap or lace.
-I can wear ballet flats and pumps without a strap.
+When I purchase a shoe of any kind, I ensure it is very flexible, and my foot is secured with a strap or lace.
+I can wear ballet flats and pumps without a belt.

 These are so fun and look comfy!
 You’re invited to link up with FUN FASHION FRIDAY … live now!